-We came to the Place about eleven o'Clock at Night, and found that the People had not the least Jealousy of Danger attending their Idol: the Night was cloudy, yet the Moon gave us Light enough to see that the Idol stood just in the same Posture and Place that it did before: The People seemed to be all at their Rest, only, that in the great Hut, or Tent, as we called it, where we saw the three Priests, whom we mistook for Butchers, we saw a Light, and going up close to the Door, we heard People talking, as if there were five or six of them; we concluded therefore, that if we set the Wild-fire to the Idol, these Men would come out immediately, and run up to the

-Place to rescue it from the Destruction that we intended for it, and what to do with them we knew not; once we thought of carrying it away and setting Fire to it at a Distance; but when we came to handle it, we found it too bulky for our Carriage, so we were at a Loss again: The second Scotsman was for setting Fire to the Tent or Hut, and knocking the Creatures that were there on the Head when they came out; but I could not join with that; I was against killing them, if it was possible to be avoided: Well then, said the Scots Merchant, I'll tell you what we will do, we will try to take them Prisoners, tie their Hands behind them, and make them stand still, and see their Idol destroy'd.
+We came to the place about eleven o'clock at night, and found that the people had not the least jealousy of danger attending their idol.
+The night was cloudy; yet the moon gave us light enough to see that the idol stood just in the same posture and place that it did before.
+The people seemed to be all at their rest; only that in the great hut or tent, as we called it, where we saw the three priests, whom we mistook for butchers, we saw a light, and going up close to the door, we heard people talking as if there were five or six of them; we concluded, therefore, that if we set wildfire to the idol, these men would come out immediately, and run up to the place to rescue it from the destruction that we intended for it; and what we intended to do with them we knew not.
+Once we thought of carrying it away, and setting fire to it at a distance; but when we came to handle it, we found it too bulky for our carriage; so we were at a loss again.
+The second Scotsman was for setting fire to the tent or hut, and knocking the creatures that were there on the head when they came out; but I could not join with that; I was against killing them, if it were possible to avoid it.
+"Well, then," says the Scots merchant, "I will tell you what we will do: we will try to make them prisoners, tie their hands, and make them stand and see their idol destroyed."

-As it happen'd, we had Twine or Packthread enough about us, which was used to tie our Fire-Works together; so we resolv'd to attack these People first, and with as little Noise as we could: The first Thing we did, we knocked at the Door, which issued just as we desir'd it; for one of their Idol Priests came to the Door: we immediately seized upon him, stopped his Mouth, and tied his Hands behind him, and led him to the Idol, where we gagged him, that he might not make a Noise; tied his Feet also together, and left him on the Ground.
+'As it happened, we had twine or pack-thread enough about us, which we used to tie our firelocks together with; so we resolved to attack these people first, and with as little noise as we could.
+The first thing we did we knocked at the door, when one of the priests coming to it, we immediately seized upon him, stopped his mouth, and tied his hands behind him, and led him to the idol, where we gagged him that he might not make a noise, tied his feet also together, and left him on the ground.

-Two of us then waited at the Door, expecting that another would come out to see what the Matter was; but we waited so long till the third Man came back to us; and then nobody coming out, we knocked again gently, and immediately out came two more, and we served them just in the same manner, but were oblig'd to go all with them, and lay them down by the Idol some Distance from one another; when going back, we found two more were come out to the Door, and a third more stood behind them within the Door : We seized the two, and immediately tied them, when the third stepping back, and crying out, my Scots Merchant went in after him, and taking out a Composition we had made, that would only smoke and stink, he set Fire to it, and threw it in among them; by that Time the other Scotsman and my Man taking Charge of the two Men who were already bound, and tied together also by the Arm, led them away to the Idol, and left them there, to see if their Idol would relieve them, making Haste back to us.
+Two of us then waited at the door, expecting that another would come out to see what the matter was; but we waited so long till the third man came back to us; and then nobody coming out, we knocked again gently, and immediately out came two more, and we served them just in the same manner, but were obliged to go all with them, and lay them down by the idol some distance from one another; when, going back, we found two more were come out to the door, and a third stood behind them within the door.
+We seized the two, and immediately tied them, when the third, stepping back and crying out, my Scots merchant went in after them, and taking out a composition we had made that would only smoke and stink, he set fire to it, and threw it in among them.
+By that time the other Scotsman and my man, taking charge of the two men already bound, and tied together also by the arm, led them away to the idol, and left them there, to see if their idol would relieve them, making haste back to us.